BestDosage

 Then a friend dragged me to a functional medicine consultation.
 The practitioner spent 90 minutes with me.
 Ninety.
 Minutes.
 My last primary care visit was eleven, and four of those were spent logging into the patient portal on a slow iPad.

-What Actually Happens in That Room
+What Actually Happens in That Room?

 Functional medicine practitioners dig into your full history — not just symptoms, but environment, stress, sleep architecture, gut function, toxic exposures, childhood illness patterns.
 They order lab panels that go way beyond your annual CBC.
 We're talking organic acids, comprehensive stool analysis, heavy metals, full thyroid panels with antibodies.
 The kind of data I wish conventional care would default to.